 3. Your hotel’s entrance

-This one may sound strange but when you arrive at your hotel from the airport, make a mental note of where the entrance is that your driver as dropped you off.
-Vegas hotels are huge and you don’t want to spend half your night looking for the taxi rank at your hotel on your way out to a club.
+This one may sound strange but when you arrive at your hotel from the airport, make a mental note of where the entrance is – where the driver has dropped you off at.
+Vegas hotels are huge and you don’t want to spend half your night looking for the taxi rank at your hotel on your way out to a club or casino.

 4. Las Vegas Hotels are huge